IPhone 12: Hardware

 The iPhone 12 and iPhone 12 Mini use Apple's six-core A14 Bionic processor, which contains a next-generation neural engine.
 They both have three internal storage options: 64, 128, and 256 GB.
 Both also carry an IP68 water and dust resistance rating along with dirt and grime, and is water-resistant up to six meters (20 feet) for 30 minutes.
 However, the manufacturer warranty does not cover liquid damage to the phone.

 The iPhone 12 series are the first iPhone models to be supplied from launch without EarPods or a wall adapter, which Apple says was done to reduce carbon emissions and waste since most users already own them.
 Apple also claims 70% more boxes can fit on a pallet given the smaller box, and thus further reducing emissions.
 A USB-C to Lightning cord is still included.
 This change also applies retroactively to all other iPhone models still in production.
 To comply with French law regarding wireless device radiation and health which requires phones to be bundled with and promote use of hands-free accessories by children under 14, iPhone models will still include EarPods in this market.

 A magnetic connector known as MagSafe is introduced on the iPhone 12 models, allowing accessories such as cases and charging cords to be attached to the rear of the device.
 Accessories can also be stacked together.

-The devices support 5G cellular communications.
+These devices support 5G cellular communications.
 This allows upload speeds of up to 200 Mbit/s and download speeds of up to 4 Gbit/s.
 However, only models sold in the U.S. support the fastest mmWave technology; those sold elsewhere in the world, including Canada, support only sub-6 GHz frequency bands.
 A new feature called Smart Data Mode enables 5G only when necessary to preserve battery life.

 Displays

-The iPhone 12 features a 6.1 in display with Super Retina XDR OLED technology at a resolution of 2532 × 1170 pixels and a pixel density of about 460 ppi.
+The iPhone 12 models feature a 6.1 in display with Super Retina XDR OLED technology at a resolution of 2532 × 1170 pixels and a pixel density of about 460 ppi.
 The iPhone 12 Mini features a 5.4 in display with the same technology at a resolution of 2340 × 1080 pixels, and a pixel density of about 476 ppi.
 Both phones have a peak brightness of 1200 nits when viewing HDR content equivalent to the iPhone 12 Pro, and normal brightness of 625 nits.
 Both phones also use an improved glass-ceramic covering called Ceramic Shield which is co-developed with Corning Inc. Apple describes it as having "4 times better drop performance" and being "tougher than any smartphone glass".

 Batteries

-The iPhone 12 has a 10.78 Wh (2,815 mAh) battery, a slight decrease from the 11.91 Wh (3,110 mAh) battery found in the iPhone 11 and identical to the battery found in the iPhone 12 Pro.
-The iPhone 12 Mini has a 8.57 Wh (2,227 mAh) battery.
+The iPhone 12 has a 10.78 Wh (2,815 mAh) battery, a slight decrease from the 11.91 Wh (3,110 mAh) battery found in the iPhone 11.
+It is also identical to the battery found in the iPhone 12 Pro.
+The iPhone 12 Mini has an 8.57 Wh (2,227 mAh) battery.
 Like previous iPhones, the battery is not user-replaceable.